lsst/pipelines_lsst_io/getting-started/data-setup.rst

 This gives you flexibility to work with data from different observatories without significantly changing your workflow.

 The Butler manages data in **repositories.**
-Butler repositories can be remote (the data is on a server, across a network) or local (the data in on a local filesystem).
+Butler repositories can be remote (the data are on a server, across a network) or local (the data are on a local filesystem).
 In this tutorial you'll create and use a local Butler repository, which is a simple directory.

 The `rc2_subset`_ git repository has a Butler repository contained within it.